 - Minimum GPA of 3.00

 - Graduate students must have completed at least two academic semesters

 - Undergraduate students must have completed a minimum of 60 credit hours at the time of application

 Please note: Social science majors such as criminal justice, anthropology, and sociology do not meet the educational requirements of this program.
 Online forensic science programs usually do not meet the educational requirements unless they include a significant hands-on laboratory section.

 Placements for interns vary depending upon the level of education and the need of the Laboratory.
-Typically, an intern is assigned a rotating schedule including but not limited to each of the following Laboratory sections: Latent Prints, Trace Evidence, and Firearms.
-Specific alternative assignments may be pre-arranged to accommodate an intern’s program of study/research project.
-Evaluations are completed on all students.
+Typically, an intern is assigned a rotating schedule including but not limited to each of the following Laboratory sections: Latent Prints, Trace Evidence, Firearms and Quality Assurance.

 Hours of Work